Beverly Marsh: Appearances in other King stories

 Beverly appears in a brief cameo in King's novel 11/22/63.
 In the novel, she appears dancing with Richie Tozier preparing for a talent show a few months after fighting Pennywise.
 The two are approached by time-traveller Jake Epping, who enquires about the Dunning family.
 Afterwards he teaches the two how to dance properly.
 However, this meeting is erased by the end of the novel as Epping removes his mark on history.
+Interestingly in the TV mini-series adaptation of '11/22/63' although the storyline in Derry and scenes with Beverly and Richie Tozier are omitted; Annette O'Toole (adult Beverly in the 1990 TV mini-series) appears as Edna Price - Jake Epping's landlady, in The Episode: "The Kill Floor", Set in Holden, Kentucky, which is a stand-in in-lieu of Derry, Maine.

 Reception

 The characterization of Beverly in King's novel has received acclaim from critics.
 Lillis was nominated for multiple awards for her portrayal of the character, including a Saturn Award for Best Performance by a Younger Actor, a MTV Movie & TV Award for Best Scared-As-Shit Performance, and a Teen Choice Award for Breakout Movie Star.
 Lillis was also nominated for Breakthrough Artist by the San Diego Film Critics Society and for Best Youth Performance by Seattle Film Critics Society and by the Washington D.C.
 Area Film Critics Association.
 The portrayal of adult Beverly by Annette O'Toole in the 1990 miniseries received more negative reception.